List of Restaurant to Another World characters: The Patrons from the Other World

-Three teenage boys from a small Empire town who are the sons of a poor family, of a local sorcerer, and the town's mayor, respectively.
+Three teenage boys from a small Empire town who are the sons of a poor family, a local sorcerer, and the town's mayor, respectively.
 After discovering a Nekoya door at the bottom of a disused well, they became especially fond of its servings of hamburger, French fries and cola.
 However, what has come to intrigue them most is the restaurant's multifarious clientele, making them resolve to become adventurers and travel the world once they come of age.